Create a Cyber Security Assessment Report in 5 Simple Steps

 Once the assessment is complete, it’s crucial to analyze the findings through a structured approach:

 1. Prioritize Risks: Begin by ranking identified weaknesses according to their potential impact and likelihood of exploitation.
-For instance, consider that 76% of entities are expected to face at least one each year.
+For instance, consider that 76% of entities are expected to face at least one breach each year.
 This statistic underscores the necessity of addressing significant risks promptly.

 5. Prepare for Recommendations: Finally, leverage your analysis to inform the recommendations section of the report, ensuring that they are both targeted and relevant.
 Establishing a system for continuous threat monitoring can aid in tracking current and emerging dangers, ensuring that your suggestions remain aligned with evolving challenges.